 Note that if your ditch has a V-shape, then you would still use the trapezoidal gutter shape at the catchbasin, because it represents the inlet location, where the cross section has a flat bottom due to the inlet grate itself.
 If you need to use a V-shape for the adjacent gutter link element(s), then you could use the trapezoidal shape with a very small "bottom width".
 See more here.

 If the ditch conveys runoff captured by the storm drainage system (as opposed to a gutter with inlets), you can either use the conduit or the channel element.

 With the Conduit element, it is modeled as a continuous prismatic section, in which case you would select Trapezoidal as the shape (either with the User Defined type or as a Catalog conduit).
 If the ditch changes direction or slope, model that as a transition node element between two conduits set as trapezoidal.
-The advantage of a conduit is that it can be sized with the automated design feature.
+The advantage of a conduit is that it can be sized with the constraint based design feature.

 With the channel element, the cross sectional area of the ditch is modeled at the end nodes, set as Cross Section elements.
 So, if your ditch changes shape or slope over its length, you can model the different shapes and elevations at the cross section nodes at the start and stop ends of the channel.
 If you only have one cross section at the end and the other end is another node type such as a manhole, the program assumes the shape of the cross section over the length of the channel.
 See also: Are Channels prismatic or non-prismatic?

 If your ditch discharges into a closed pipe, this can be modeled either as a headwall, manhole or transition node element.
 If the open channel flow goes through a headwall (culvert entrance) and then into the closed pipe, this can be modeled as channel -> headwall -> conduit, in order to account for the HDS-5 culvert entrance losses: